Battle of Nicopolis (48 BC): Prelude

-After defeating Pompey and the optimates at Pharsalus, Julius Caesar pursued his opponents to Asia Minor and then to Egypt.
-In the Roman province of Asia he left Calvinus in command with an army including the 36th Legion, mainly made up of veterans from Pompey's disbanded legions.
-With Caesar preoccupied in Egypt and the Roman Republic in the midst of a civil war, Pharnaces saw an opportunity to expand his Kingdom of the Bosphorus into his father's old Pontic empire.
+After defeating Pompey and the optimates at Pharsalus, Julius Caesar pursued his opponents to Anatolia and then to Egypt.
+In the Roman province of Asia, he left Calvinus in command with an army including the 36th Legion, mainly made up of veterans from Pompey's disbanded legions.
+With Caesar preoccupied in Egypt and the Roman Republic in the midst of a civil war, Pharnaces saw an opportunity to expand his Kingdom of the Bosporus into his father's old Pontic empire.
 In 48 BC he invaded Cappadocia, Bithynia, and Armenia Parva.

 Calvinus concentrated his forces at Comana.
 These forces consisted of the veteran 36th legion, one recently levied legion of raw recruits (recruited from locals, not Romans), two legions of Galatians (armed, trained, and organized in the Roman style by King Deiotarus of Galatia), 10,000 Capadocian infantry and 1,000 Capadocian cavalry.
 He also had local auxiliary skirmishers and cavalry from Cilicia.
 Calvinus advanced toward Pontus in order to strengthen his forces with military settlers hastily recruited from Rome's Pontic colonies.
 Pharnaces tried to delay Calvinus by diplomatic means but, failing in this, retired to the vicinity of Nicopolis in Armenia Parva.
 Calvinus brought his army to within seven miles of Nicopolis and, avoiding an ambush set by Pharnaces, deployed his army.
 Pharnaces now retired to the city and awaited a further Roman advance.
 Calvinus moved his army closer to Nicopolis and built another camp.
 Pharnaces intercepted a couple of messengers from Caesar requesting reinforcements from Calvinus.
 He released them hoping the message would cause the Romans to either withdraw or commit to a disadvantageous battle.